siefca/attribute-filters/docs/USAGE.md

 #### `all_attributes` ####

 The [`all_attributes`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters:all_attributes)
 method **returns the attribute set containing all known attributes**.
+It combines many other sets, including the sets containing attributes marked as semi-real and virtual (explained later) and temporary sets obtained by calling various Rails methods.
+It just tries to collect as many known attribute names as possible.

 Example: